TehillahK/WinnipegSportsGroupProjects/retrospective.md

 The information of each player in our player statistics feature is static because their information is hardcoded into the database.
 Let’s consider score data, there is a high probability that it changes as a player plays, this change is currently not showing automatically in our player statistics feature.
 If API integration was successful, a change in player score data will be updated in our player statistics feature as well.

-The news feed feature displays some hardcoded news in the database.
+The Newsfeed feature displays some hardcoded news in the database.
 In this feature, the user is able to like and add a comment.
 The comments posted by a user are local to our application, it’s not on the internet.
-If API integration was successful, our news feed feature would be live on the internet and a google search related to news feed hockey on google might display results that include our application.
+If API integration was successful, our newsfeed would be live on the internet and a google search related to hockey games may display results that include our application.

 Ultimately, successful API integration would have given the user a true App experience instead of a simulated experience.